HackRU/handbook/projects-template.md

 *What in HackRU uses this, if this is a HackRU Project?*
 *What is this project for? if this is not a HackRU Project?*

+# Style Guide

+*What Code Design Style guide is this project following*

 ## TO-DO List

 *Organize the priorities here!*